-- (a) The applicant has a history of noncompliance with the environmental laws or regulations of this state or any other jurisdiction; - (b) An applicant which owns or operates other facilities in the state is not in substantial compliance with, or on a legally enforceable schedule that will result in compliance with, the environmental laws or regulations of this state; or - (c) A person with a history of noncompliance with environmental laws or regulations of this state or any other jurisdiction is affiliated with the applicant to the extent of being capable of significantly influencing the practices or operations of the applicant which could have an impact upon the environment. - (3) Public notice requirements shall not apply to changes in ownership. - (C) De Minimis Changes - (1) A proposed change to a facility will be considered De Minimis if: - (a) minimal judgment is required to establish the permit requirements for the change; and - (b) the change will result in a trivial environmental impact. - (2) The environmental impact of a proposed change generally will be considered trivial if the potential emissions from the change alone, without taking into account any corresponding emission reductions, will: - (a) be less than the following amounts: - (i) five (5) tons per year of carbon monoxide, nitrogen dioxide, PM{10} , and sulfur dioxide; - (ii) twenty (20) tons per year of volatile organic compounds; and - (iii) one-half (0.5) a ton per year of lead; - (b) or, result in an air quality impact less than:
+- (b) An applicant which owns or operates other facilities in the state is not in substantial compliance with, or on a legally enforceable schedule that will result in compliance with, the environmental laws or regulations of this state; or - (c) A person with a history of noncompliance with environmental laws or regulations of this state or any other jurisdiction is affiliated with the applicant to the extent of being capable of significantly influencing the practices or operations of the applicant which could have an impact upon the environment. - (3) Public notice requirements shall not apply to changes in ownership or changes in name.

-pollutant De Minimis Concentration Averaging time
+(C) De Minimis Changes

-carbon monoxide $500 \ \Phi g/m^3$ 8-hour

-nitrogen dioxide $10 \Phi g/m^3$ annual

-PM{10} $8 \Phi g/m^3$ 24-hour

-sulfur dioxide 18 Φg/m 3 24-hour

-lead $0.1 \Phi g/m^3$ 3-month
+- (1) A proposed change to a facility will be considered De Minimis if: - (a) minimal judgment is required to establish the permit requirements for the change; and - (b) the change will result in a trivial environmental impact. - (2) The environmental impact of a proposed change generally will be considered trivial if the potential emissions from the change alone, without taking into account any corresponding emission reductions, will: - (a) be less than the following amounts: - (i) Seventy-five (75) tons per year of carbon monoxide,; - (ii) Forty (40) tons per year of nitrogen dioxides, sulfur dioxides, or volatile organic compounds; - (iii) Twenty-five (25) tons per year of particulate matter emissions; - (iv) Fifteen (15) tons per year of PM{10} emissions; and

+- (v) One-half (0.5) a ton per year lead; - (b) or, result in an air quality impact less than:

+Pollutant De Minimis Concentration Averaging Time carbon monoxide $500 \mu \text{g/m}^3$ 8-hour nitrogen dioxide $10 \mu\mathrm{g/m}^3$ annual PM{10} $8 \mu g/m^3$ 24-hour sulfur dioxide $18 \mu\mathrm{g/m}^3$ 24-hour lead $0.1 \ \mu \text{g/m}^3$ 3-month

-- (3) The following changes will not be considered De Minimis changes: - (a) any increase in the permitted emission rate at a stationary source without a corresponding physical change or change in the method of operation at the source; - (b) any change which would result in a violation of the Clean Air Act; - (c) any change seeking to change a case-by-case determination of an emission limitation established pursuant to BACT, §112(g), §112(i)(5), §112(j), or §111(d) of the Clean Air Act; - (d) a change that would result in a violation of any provision of this regulation; - (e) any change in a permit term, condition, or limit that a source has assumed to avoid an applicable requirement to which the source would otherwise be subject; - (f) any significant change or relaxation to existing testing, monitoring, reporting, or recordkeeping requirements; or - (g) any proposed change which requires more than minimal judgment to determine eligibility. - (4) A source may not submit multiple applications for De Minimis changes that are designed to conceal a larger modification that would not be considered a De Minimis change.
+- (3) The following changes will not be considered De Minimis changes: - (a) any increase in the permitted emission rate at a stationary source without a corresponding physical change or change in the method of operation at the source; - (b) any change which would result in a violation of the Clean Air Act; - (c) any change seeking to change a case-by-case determination of an emission limitation established pursuant to Best Available Control Technology (BACT), §112(g), §112(i)(5), §112(j), or §111(d) of the Clean Air Act as amended as of February 15, 1999; - (d) a change that would result in a violation of any provision of this regulation; - (e) any change in a permit term, condition, or limit that a source has assumed to avoid an applicable requirement to which the source would otherwise be subject;

+- (f) any significant change or relaxation to existing testing, monitoring, reporting, or recordkeeping requirements; or - (g) any proposed change which requires more than minimal judgment to determine eligibility. - (4) A source may not submit multiple applications for De Minimis changes that are designed to conceal a larger modification that would not be considered a De Minimis change.
 The Department will require such multiple applications be processed as a permit modification with public notice and reconstruction requirements.
-Deliberate misrepresentation may be grounds for permit revocation.

-- (5) The applicant may implement De Minimis changes immediately upon approval by the Department. - (6) The Department shall revise the permit as expeditiously as practicable and may incorporate De Minimis changes without providing notice to the public.
+Deliberate misrepresentation may be grounds for permit revocation. - (5) The applicant may implement De Minimis changes immediately upon approval by the Department. - (6) The Department shall revise the permit as expeditiously as practicable and may incorporate De Minimis changes without providing notice to the public.
 The applicant may implement De Minimis changes immediately upon approval by the Department.